melissayauri/web-app-foodmap/README.md

 * CSS
 * Framework bootstrap
 * Jquery
+* Api google maps

+## Environment
+The project was worked on the Windows 10 operating system (64 Bits).

 ## Filters
  The subject that gives in this application is about desserts and the filters are as follows:
+-  chocotejas
--  helados
+-  caramel sandwich cookies
 -  cupcakes
+-  cookies
+-  ice creams
+-  Porridge
+-  picarones
+-  Salted Caramel Pinwheel cookies
 - sanguito
--  chocolate
 - suspiro
--  mazamorras
+- cakes

 ## Flow of the application
 1. Splash view: This view is available for 4 seconds.